SpikeInterface/spikeextractors/docs/available_extractors.rst

   pip install exdir

-So to use either Exdir extractor, you must install the python package exdir.
+So to use either of the Exdir extractors, you must install the python package exdir.